 If PID is suspected, you will be asked about your symptoms, as well as your sexual history, partners, and birth control methods.
 A physical and pelvic exam will be done.
 The pelvic exam is key to making the diagnosis.
 Samples from the vagina or cervix may be taken to help diagnose the problem.

 Tests may include: Cultures of the cervix to test for STDsBlood tests to check pregnancy status, and signs of infectionLaparoscopy—insertion of a thin, lighted telescopic tube through a small incision in the abdomen to look at the reproductive organs

 Imaging tests may be done with

 The primary treatment for PID is antibiotics.
-Your doctor may prescribe more than one type of antibiotic to treat the problem.
+More than 1 antibiotic may be prescribed to treat the problem.
 Finish the entire dose of each medication, even if your symptoms disappear during treatment.

 You may be hospitalized if the diagnosis is uncertain, you do not improve, or your symptoms are severe.
 In the hospital, antibiotics can be given by IV.
 In certain situations, surgery may be required to remove infected or damaged tissue.